 1398.63

-After deferral, or prior to attempting to transmit again immediately after a successful transmission, the STA shall select a random backoff interval and shall decrement the backoff interval counter while the medium is idle.
+After deferral, or prior to attempting to transmit again immediately after a successful transmission, the STA shall select a random backoff count (see equation 10.1) and shall decrement the backoff counter once per interval of aSlotTime while the medium is idle.

 1426.41

-After this DIFS or EIFS medium idle time, the STA shall then generate a random backoff period (defined by Equation (10-1)) for an additional deferral time before transmitting unless the backoff timer already contains a nonzero value, in which case the selection of a random number is not needed and not performed.
+After this DIFS or EIFS medium idle time, the STA shall then generate a random backoff count (defined by Equation (10-1)) for an additional deferral time before transmitting unless the backoff counter already contains a nonzero value, in which case the selection of a random number is not needed and not performed.

 1426.48

-Backoff Time = Random()  aSlotTime
+Backoff Count = Random()

 1429.20